Original Effective Date: April 14, 2003

-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-PLEASE REVIEW CAREFULLY.
+This notice describes how medical health information about you may be used and disclosed and how you can get access to this information.
+PLEASE REVIEW IT CAREFULLY.

 This Joint Notice of Privacy Practices (“Joint Notice”) is provided to you pursuant to the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations (“HIPAA”), as amended.
 It is designed to tell you how we may, under federal law, use or disclose your Protected Health Information.